Best Indoor TV Aerial For Freeview In 2024

 However, you should take these results with a grain of salt.
 Reception can vary greatly, even between houses that sit right next to each other – it depends on your walls, your insulation, what’s on your roof, and even the trees or other buildings right in front of your house…

-So how can you be sure whether even the best indoor TV aerial would be good for Freeview in your house?
+So, how can you be sure whether an indoor aerial is good enough for Freeview in your house?

 Unfortunately, there’s only one surefire way: buy an aerial and test it out.
 The good news?
 They’re pretty cheap.